Middle School Bring-Your-Own-Device FAQ

 TASIS teachers have varying opinions on the use of mobile phones in their classes.
 We ask that students respect each teacher's rules regarding mobile phone use.

 TASIS believes the ability to use technology effectively is part of the modern student’s education, and all MS students are expected to bring a device to school.
-If you have any concerns about your child’s participation in this program, we urge you to speak with our Pre-K to 8 Learning Technologies Coordinator or MS Academic Dean.
+If you have any concerns about your child’s participation in this program, we urge you to speak with the MS Academic Dean.

 While we believe that computers play an essential role in the modern learning experience, we do not see them as the only tools for learning.
 We want our teachers and students to find the most effective ways to use them, but we are not mandating that computers be used for every task.
 Paper, pencils, face-to-face conversations, and many other non-technological methods of learning and teaching are valuable, and we encourage everyone to take a balanced approach to get the most out of their education.